Award Guidelines

 Application Process

-ResearchNB uses an online application portal to receive, review, award and conduct status and financial reporting for all applications.
-This tool, commonly referred to as ‘the portal’ is a SurveyMonkey Apply product found here and it is the only means to submit an application for research funding to ResearchNB.
+ResearchNB uses an online application portal to receive, review, award, as well as conduct status and financial reporting for all applications.
+This tool, commonly referred to as ‘the portal,’ is hosted using the SurveyMonkey Apply software, and it is the only method to submit an application for research funding to ResearchNB.

 The application process involves a number of steps, listed at a high level below:

-1. Applicant registers, logs in and completes their application;
+1. Applicant registers, logs in, completes all sections in the application, and submits.

-2. Their institutional research administration office/signatory endorses the applications;
+2. Applicant’s institutional research administration office/signatory endorses the application.

-5. If the applicant was successful, they sign the NOD, along with the institutional representative and upload it back into the portal;
+5. If successful, the applicant signs the NOD, along with the institutional representative, and uploads it back through the portal.

 Duplicate Profiles